WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ### IAM

-> IAM allows you to manage users and their level of access to the AWS Console

 - **IAM** is universal, **is global**, does not apply to regions

 * **Identity Federation** allows your users to login into AWS Console using 3rd